 Advantages of Diesel Cars

 Diesel engines have come a long way since the sooty emission smell decades ago.
 You may get a better fuel mileage with these engines, almost 25% to 30% more than gasoline.
 Due to the fuel injection method, a diesel engine provides far more torque to the driveshaft than does a gasoline engine.
 Stalling a diesel engine is less likely in comparison to a petrol engine.
 Since diesel engines have fewer parts in the ignition it does require fewer repairs and maintenance in the long run.
 Thus diesel engines also outlast usage when compared to petrol engines, almost twice.
 Though they may not be as powerful as petrol engines, they do a better job in the torque department.
-Diesel cars have better resale value than gasoline powered cars due to their robustness and endurance.
+Diesel cars have better resale value than gasoline-powered cars due to their robustness and endurance.

 Cons of Diesel Cars

 Diesel engine cars are more expensive than petrol cars and could be an important deciding factor for many.
-These also have a complex fuel injection and could make a deep hole in your pocket if it breaks down.
+These also have complex fuel injection and could make a deep hole in your pocket if it breaks down.
 The diesel engines are noisier and let out more emissions.
 You may not find diesel in all the gas stations and could be a problem if you are really running low on fuel.
 The variety of vehicles with a diesel engine is pretty limited in comparison to gasoline cars.
-On a cold winter day, you may have a tough time to get your diesel car to start up and they definitely don’t dazzle as a speed monster.
+On a cold winter day, you may have a tough time getting your diesel car to start up and they definitely don’t dazzle as a speed monster.
 Certain cars may have a manual water separator and you may also need to empty it out regularly.
-Other aspects of the diesel engine are changing air, oil and fuel filters to keep it running smooth, so you are looking at regular maintenance.
+Other aspects of the diesel engine are changing air, oil, and fuel filters to keep it running smooth, so you are looking at regular maintenance.